How to Use Extra Virgin Olive Oil to Reduce the Risk of Breast Cancer

 Breast cancer is one of the most frequent types of cancer in women and it is responsible for the death of more women than the rest of the cancers, except IFL Science.

-There are many natural ingredients that can help women reduce the risk of developing breast cancer.
-Estrogen metabolism, free radical damage and breast density are some of the factors that significantly increase the chances of developing this type of cancer.
+Many natural ingredients can help women reduce the risk of developing breast cancer.
+Estrogen metabolism, free radical damage, and breast density are some of the factors that significantly increase the chances of developing this type of cancer.
 On the other hand, ingredients found in the so-called Mediterranean diet, olive oil for example, can reduce these risk factors.

 Olive Oil to Reduce the Risk of Breast Cancer

-There are many articles related to the use of olive oil as a remedy and in this article we will talk about the role of olive oil in prevention of breast cancer and how to use olive oil to reduce the risk of breast cancer in the right way.
+There are many articles related to the use of olive oil as a remedy and in this article, we will talk about the role of olive oil in the prevention of breast cancer and how to use olive oil to reduce the risk of breast cancer in the right way.

-There are several scientific studies and reports that have described the ways in which olive oil can aid women to reduce the chances of developing breast cancer.
+There are several scientific studies and reports that have described how olive oil can aid women in reducing the chances of developing breast cancer.

 The European Study – Extra Virgin Olive Oil for Breast Cancer